Using Maps in Your Slideshows

 Edit a route

-- Want to adjust a point on your path?
-Just drag it to the right position.
+• To adjust a point on your route just drag it to a new position.

-- Right-click on any point to change Waypoint.
+• Right-click on any point to open the Route Point options popover.

 💬